isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

 (@8) [**Cindri**][PSD-Cd] is a language
     spoken in the islands far to the north of Pseudo.
-    It is known for its unique feature of having a knitted representation in lieu of a written one.
+    It is known for its unique feature of having a knitted representation which historically is more used than the written one.
 (@9) [**Gwa-elohba**][PSD-GE] is the national language of Rija,
     and is a cousin of Cindri and a descendent of Âagenzbèe.
     It can be considered as a “missing link” between those two languages.